Boden-C/phosphorus/README.md

 -   `update_fines()` can be called manually or via cron job to calculate fines
 -   Fine reporting includes options to view paid/unpaid fines and totals by borrower
 -   Fines can be paid individually by loan or all at once for a borrower

+## User Management

+The system integrates with Django's authentication system:

+-   Borrowers can have associated user accounts for system login
+-   Librarians have staff-level access with special permissions
+-   User creation is integrated with borrower/librarian creation
+-   Default groups ("Borrowers" and "Librarians") organize permissions
+-   ID ranges are maintained (Borrower card IDs start at 10000000, librarian IDs at 10000)

 ## Installation & Setup